darksimpson/jdjitools/README.md

 - Firmware manipulation util: Completely unpack and pack back FW images (may be useful for reversing)
 - ... other useful stuff (you can suggest it) ...

+**If you want some detailed usage instructions, please see USAGE.md file.**

 ### #DeejayeyeHackingClub information repos aka "The OG's" (Original Gangsters)

 http://dji.retroroms.info/ - "Wiki"